Dynamic Processes or an Historic Epoch?

 History: A cornerstone of the big bang theory is inflation; called the Inflationary Epoch, it is defined as the #1 exponential expansion of the universe in just 10-16 seconds.
 It is a challenge to one’s imagination!
 The universe expanded at super humongous speeds; so fast, it left the speed of light in a vast trail of pixie dust.
 The race was so short, it wasn’t caught by anyone or anything.
 It was the penultimate flash in the pan.
 This “epoch” was way less than a trillionth of a flash!

 The Quiet Expansion model, a base-2 chart that began with the Planck base units and went to the Age of the Universe, was unknown.
-There were no known studies that began with the Planck charge, taking it at its face value to follow its logical expansion within a base-2 model.
-Though such a study is now underway, the big bang theory ignores the Planck charge entirely.
+To the best our knowledge, there were no known studies that began with the Planck charge, taking it at its face value to follow its logical expansion within a base-2 model.
+Though such a study has been initiated, the big bang theory ignores the Planck charge entirely.
 It wasn’t until 2001 with the first publication of a series on the Planck units by Frank Wilczek (MIT) did the physics community begin to think about this forgotten part of Max Planck’s work.
 Many considered it little more than numerology.
 The units were impossibly small, beyond all measurement and surely beyond all known elementary particles.

 Though there are known-and-unknown problems with all these charts, the basic logic and simple numbers are easily followed.